GavinBish911/GavinBish911.github.io/README.md

    ```
    - Other Stacks
    If you are using Node.js or another environment, please refer to the project’s documentation or your own setup instructions for installation steps

+3. Configure Database
+   - Set up or update your database schema based on the provided script in the db folder.
+   - Ensure you have configured environment variables or database connection settings as needed.

+4. Run the Application
+   -Python Example
+      ```bash
+      pythong app.py
+      ```
+   -Node.js Example
+      ```bash
+      node server.js
+      ```
+5. Access the System
+   - Once running, navigate to http://localhost:<PORT> in your browser (replace <PORT> with the correct port number).